 Similarly, there are several companies that specialize in offering online memorial tributes and offer different packages depending on how long you wish it to be hosted and how much information and photos you wish to add.

 Facebook offers a Memorial page option.
 This can also allow a wider circle of friends from all over to engage, share and contribute to an online memorial.
 Facebook will automatically convert the Facebook profile of someone that has deceased into a memorial page, with the words ‘remembering’ next to their name on the profile.

-Technology has changed the world as we know it, and this is also true of funerals.
-Today funerals can be live-streamed to enable those not able to be present to watch the funeral in ‘real-time’.
-With technology like FaceTime, Skype, and Zoom, it is possible to do this even if you are holding your own memorial service.
+Technology has changed the world as we know it, which is also true of funerals.
+Today funerals can be live-streamed to enable those unable to be present to watch the funeral in real-time.
+With technology like FaceTime, Skype, and Zoom, it is possible to do this even if you hold your own memorial service.

-The use of photo-editing and video-editing software or PowerPoint presentations can all be useful tools to help you put together something that brings media into a memorial service.
-A video or slideshow can prove a lasting tribute for the family to keep as a tribute, share, and revisit as time goes by or on the anniversary of a death.
+Using photo-editing and video-editing software or PowerPoint presentations can all be useful tools to help you put together something that brings media into a memorial service.
+A video or slideshow can prove a lasting tribute for the family to keep as a tribute, share, and revisit as time passes or on the anniversary of a death.